pda/flip/README.md

 Checking Features
 -----------------

-Feature status can be checked by any code using `on?` or using the dynamic predicate methods:
+`on?` or the dynamic predicate methods are used to check feature state:

     Flip.on? :world_domination   # true
     Flip.world_domination?       # true